bayl0n/LAMPTutorial/README.md

 ```
 And check the status again to see if apache is running.

+#### Checking out our Apache Web Server

-Now that it's running, we can see a live demo of our apache web server but typing in ```localhost``` into any browser, which should return the *Apache2 Ubuntu Default Page*.
+Now that it's running, we can see a live demo of our apache web server but typing in ```localhost``` into any browser, which should return the *Apache2 Ubuntu Default Page* if everything has been done correctly.
+If you don't see this make sure that apache is running by rereading the **Making sure that Apache is running** section.